yashashwita20/Image-Compression-Using-SVD/README.md

-# DSC210 Course Project - Image Compression
+# Final Course Project - Image Compression
 ### Course: DSC 210: Numerical Linear Algebra for Data Science
 ### Instructor: Dr. Tsui-wei Weng

+## Requirements
+Make sure all these libraries installed in the python3 environment:
+- matplotlib
+- numpy
+- opencv-python
+- Pillow
+- streamlit
+- streamlit-option-menu

 ## Starting the service
 The code can be run from the python notebook as well as the python file.
 Both perform the same experiment, only difference being visualizations.